flutter/website/src/docs/get-started/install/_get-sdk.md

 This command checks your environment and displays a report to the terminal window.
 The Dart SDK is bundled with Flutter; it is not necessary to install Dart separately.
-Check the output carefully for other software you may need to install or further tasks to perform (shown in **bold** text).
+Check the output carefully for other software you might need to install or further tasks to perform (shown in **bold** text).

 For example: